 Lisa Mason battles competitive gymnastics nerves on her return

-Former Commonwealth champion Lisa Mason says conquering competition nerves is key to her return to elite gymnastics.
+Former Commonwealth champion Lisa Mason says conquering competition nerves is key

 "Being up against these girls who are pretty much half of my age and training full-time is a little bit nerve-raking," Mason told BBC Sport.

 "It's been such a long time out, I have to re-train myself emotionally."

 The gymnast, who missed out on the beam final at the British Championships, continued; "I got up there and I was shaking, it was a bit overwhelming and didn't go as well as I had hoped, so I need to do a lot more competitions.